spatie/sheets/README.md

 ];
 ```

-Above is what a collection's default configuration looks like—what we've been working with the whole time.
-When configuring your own collection, every key is optional, if it doesn't exist, Sheets will use one of these values.
+Above is what a collection's default configuration looks like (the configuration we've been working until now).
+When configuring a collection, every key is optional, if it doesn't exist, Sheets will use one of these values.

 #### Disk